mahu178/mahu178/README.md

 # I'm mahu178, a music producer from Vietnam 🐈🌻💫
 I'm having *many* ideas for web apps and interactive stories, so I finally decided to make this Github account (somewhat) active\!\!\!
-There will be lots of nonsensical stuff appearing on here for probably a few days before I delete them for being cringe, please excuse me \:\p
+There will be lots of nonsensical stuff appearing on here for probably a few days before I delete them for being cringe, please excuse me \:p

 <!--
 **mahu178/mahu178** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.